FAQs For Attendees - 2018

 Q: When will online registration be available?

-A: Early registration for those who pre-registered begins February 18, 2013.
-General registration opens in early March.
+A: Early registration for those who pre-registered will be announced shortly.
+(Updated: February 13, 2018)

 Q: What is pre-registration and how can it help me get the classes I want?

 A: Pre-registration begins when our Fall Newsletter is published.
 The newsletter lists the staff that have confirmed to teach for the summer.
 Once the newsletter arrives, you can fill out the pre-registration form online by paying a $100 deposit and letting us know which week you wish to attend.
-Once pre-registration ends on February 15th, all pre-registrants have access to Early Registration on February 18th.
+Once pre-registration ends, all pre-registrants have access to Early Registration.
 You receive a digital copy of the catalog and have first dibs at getting the classes you want.
 The bulk mailing of the catalog will go into the US Postal system in early March, so during this ‘grace period’ you have a head start on registering for classes.